nomadkaraoke/kj-tools/kj-controller/README.md

 *   **Independent Volume Controls:** Separate, persistent volume sliders for the karaoke video and the filler music, consolidated in the main playback control area.
 *   **Always Fullscreen:** The karaoke video player is configured to always launch and remain in fullscreen mode.
 *   **Synchronized External Player:** A second, browser-based player screen can be opened on any device on the network.
 It plays the same video as the main screen, synchronized in real-time.
+*   **Configurable Sync Offset:** A slider in the UI allows for fine-tuning the external screen's playback timing, compensating for network or device latency.

 ## 3. Architecture